 Skin seems to be equipped with necessary enzymes involved in androgen synthesis.
 5-alpha-reductase, steroid sulfatase, HSD1 (hydroxysteroid dehydrogenase) and HSD3 are all available at sebaceous glands level.
 Aromatase also involves at the skin level to maintain homeostasis .
 Among non-steroidal inhibitors of 5-alpha-reductase, zinc, isoflavanoids, gamma-linolenic acid could be named.
 Genistein, thiozolidinediones are examples of non-steroidal inhibitors of HSD3 .

-Androgens may be the initial trigger of a change in the skin that may lead to comedone/acne formation.
+Androgens may be the initial trigger of a change in the skin that may lead to alteration in sebum production and comedone/acne formation.
 Androgens implement their effect by eliciting an inflammatory response and by increasing lipogenesis concurrent with change in the skin lipid composition at sebocyte level.
 The alteration in skin surface lipid composition provokes an inflammatory response and provides an environment more prone to C.acnes colonization.

 Onset of sebum synthesis in sebaceous glands and consequently expansion of the propionibacterial skin flora occur earlier in children who develop acne than in children of the same age and pubertal status who do not develop acne .
 This study does not explain if this phenomenon is independent of androgens and if this occurrence should be counted as role of genetics factors as predisposing to this event.